SilentErosion/Ultralearning_Pilot/README.md

 # What I Want to Try
 1. Develop an effective way to use mnemonics skills to the actual learning, specifically programming in this case.
 1. Make the prinicples of ultralearning and some other principles I came up with into habits.
-   1. ~~Directness(& Drill/Deliberate Practice)~~ Not sure if I can apply this to this project for now.
+   1. Directness(& Drill/Deliberate Practice): I will start with testing before reading, with aid of QB method after breifly reading through.
    1. Objective Assessment and Feedback
       - Always come up with specific problems or assignments that I can't cheat my understanding.
       - Need to be able to tell if I failed or succeeded with explicit(quantative if possible) standards.